Discovering Charleston, South Carolina: A Local Gallery’s Guide to the Essential Experiences

 Can You Capture Charleston in 3 Days?

 • You can’t cover all the city has to offer in 3 days but with the right shoes you can see a lot of it.
 We’ve been here for 20 years and are still finding things to discover.
 My suggested itinerary covering downtown Charleston would start with an art day, sticking to King Street and the French Quarter, visit galleries, shop a bit, and eat like kings and queens.
-Make sure to loop down around the Battery and White Point Garden to see the large antebellum plantation owner’s homes from Gone With the Wind.
+Make sure to loop down around the Battery and White Point Garden to see the large antebellum plantation owner’s homes that feel straight out of Gone With the Wind.
 Here is a link to our “RLS recommendations” to all of our favorite restaurants (we update this list often).

 • I’d also suggest visiting during the fall and staying at Zero George Hotel, September and October are quiet and the temperature is perfection.
 Check for Home and Garden Tours because who doesn’t want to peek in a bunch of historic homes.
 We are big fans of these and other of the Preservation Society’s events.
 The next morning I’d have brunch at Magnolia’s Restaurant or if it’s Sunday, go to Gospel Brunch at Hall’s Chophouse and then explore Charleston on foot.
 Walk down to the battery and around historic Charleston, where you’ll be passed by horse-drawn carriage tours and wander past African American historical spots.
 The last morning, start your day with a sunrise trip out to Sullivan’s Beach for a walk near Fort Moultrie and a view of fort Sumter and lunch or brunch at The Obstinate Daughter Restaurant a few blocks off the beach.
 Alternately, head back towards Mount Pleasant and sit on Shem Creek and eat at Tavern and Table Restaurant for lunch where you will see dolphins swimming up the creek and there is a long boardwalk out into the marsh.
 Since you are already in Mount Peasant, I’d probably adventure to Boone Hall Plantation to see a working Southern Plantation.
 Check to see if they are hosting an event like the strawberry or pumpkin festival, which are large gatherings geared toward families.
 If you aren’t into plantations or want to skip Shem Creek, under the Cooper River Bridge is a beautiful long shaded boardwalk and a small cultural center with a lovely view of downtown and the USS YorkTown Aircraft-carrier.
 I’d have dinner downtown someplace amazing, either FIG Restaurant or 167 Raw Restaurant and finish the night with a walk along Riverfront Park or a drink on the Dewberry Hotel’s rooftop.